jamie-anson/MIse-en-place/mise-en-place-output/context-cards/extension.md

 ### `activate`

-**Summary:** The `activate` function serves as the entry point for initializing the Visual Studio Code extension, setting up necessary configurations, event listeners, and commands that form part of the "Review and Rating System" module's integration within the development environment.
+**Summary:** The `activate` function initializes the VS Code extension's environment, enabling it to enhance development productivity by providing tools and configurations specific to working on the "Contact Page" feature for the pizza place’s website.

 **Signature:** `function activate(context: vscode.ExtensionContext)`